deepika-jangid/Container-within-Container/README.md

   After pulling or building the image, for using it we need to launch the image.
 For launching the os, write the following command-

   <code><b>docker run -dit -p 1234:8080 -v /:/host -v /var/run/docker.sock:/var/run/docker.sock --name c-in-c deepika1999/jenkins-docker-os:v1.0</b></code>

+  This will launch your os and you can check it by typing <b>docker ps</b>